asurati/wip.src/content/post/2023-09-17-cc-decode-types.md

 ### Rules for Typedef:<a name="typedef_rules"></a>

-Handling `typedef`s is a straightforward splicing of type-lists.
+Handling `typedef`'d types is a straightforward splicing of type-lists.
 The `DeclarationSpecifiers` will house the `TypedefName` instead of a builtin-type.
-The type-list of final target (after recursively resolving more `TypedefName`s) of the `TypedefName` is appended to the type-list of the `Declarator` to generate a complete type-list.
+The type-list of final target (after recursively resolving inner `TypedefName`s) of the `TypedefName` is appended to the type-list of the `Declarator` to generate a complete type-list.

 ---